Actindo-AG/Documentation/PIM/Integration/03_ManageAttributeGroups.md

   ![Add attribute group](/Assets/Screenshots/PIM/Settings/AttributeGroups/AddAttributeGroup.png "[Add attribute group]")

-3. Click the plus sign in the group column.
+3. Click the plus sign in the attribute group column.
-  The *Add Element* window is displayed in the group column.
+  The *Add Element* window is displayed in the attribute group column.

   ![Add element](/Assets/Screenshots/PIM/Settings/AttributeGroups/AddElement.png "[Add element]")

-4. Enter a name for the group in the *Name* field.
+4. Enter a name for the attribute group in the *Name* field.

-5. Enter a key for the group in the *Key* field.
+5. Enter a key for the attribute group in the *Key* field.

 6. Click the [SAVE] button.
-  The group is created.
+  The attribute group is created.
 The *Add Element* window is closed.
-The new group is displayed in the group column.
+The new attribute group is displayed in the attribute group column.

   ![Attribute group created](/Assets/Screenshots/PIM/Settings/AttributeGroups/AttributeGroupCreated.png "[Attribute group created]")

   > [Info] If you want to change the order of the attribute groups in the list, see [Change the order of attribute groups](#change-the-order-of-attribute-groups).

 7. Click the [SAVE] button in the upper right corner.
-  The new group is saved.
+  The new attribute group is saved.
 The *Edit Attribute Groups* view is closed.

 ### Next steps